-- Transcodes many compressed and HD formats: MPEG-1/-2/-4, WMV9, H.264 (in both MainConcept and x264 codecs), H.263, MXF, GXF IMX, VC-1, DV, WebM, 3GPP/3GPP2, M4A, M4V, MOV, QuickTime codecs, Flash 8 and 9, and many other formats.
-ProRes is available for MacOS X and also Windows Server 2008 | 12, for Episode Engine. - Allows advanced conversions such as NTSC-PAL standards conversion and telecine insertion and removal. - Includes full 10-bit 4:2:2:4 pro format support for optimized picture quality. - Provides an easy-to-use graphical workflow builder that monitors folders and automatically transcodes files as they are dropped in, and delivers them to specified output folders. - Workflow builder includes many pre-made workflow templates and full flexibility to build your own workflows. - Supports Adobe Premiere Pro with a plug-in panel that allows you to import and select Episode encode and deployment tasks from within Premiere. - Includes one-click clustering with built-in file sharing and parallel batch processing so you can assign multiple Episode instances on networked computers to work on transcoding tasks simultaneously, enhancing transcoding speed. - Provides Split-and-Stitch distributed and segmented encoding that you can use to split up a large video file into smaller, segmented encoding tasks that operate in parallel.
-The video segments can be worked on by several nodes in a cluster and then stitched back together to more quickly provide finished output. - Includes fully configurable advanced preprocessing filters, such as black and white restoration, HSV and gamma correction, noise removal, image sharpening, as well as audio normalization, balance, fade in/out, and others. - Provides preview functionality for before and after comparison. - Allows adding bumper and trailer intro and outro movies to content. - Permits adding picture-in-picture animation or movie watermarks. - Supports 5.1 and 7.1 channel surround sound encoding. - Optional, licensed Pro Audio option adds support for Dolby AC-3, AAC-HE, AAC-LC, and AMR audio codecs.
+- Allows advanced conversions such as NTSC-PAL standards conversion and telecine insertion and removal. - Includes full 10-bit 4:2:2:4 pro format support for optimized picture quality. - Provides an easy-to-use graphical workflow builder with pre-made templates that monitors Watch Folders, automatically transcodes files as they are dropped in, and delivers them to specified output folders. - Supports Adobe Premiere Pro with a plug-in panel that allows you to import and select Episode encode and deployment tasks from within Premiere. - Includes one-click clustering with built-in file sharing and parallel batch processing so you can assign multiple Episode instances on networked computers to work on transcoding tasks simultaneously, enhancing transcoding speed. - Provides Split-and-Stitch distributed and segmented encoding that you can use to split up a large video file into smaller, segmented encoding tasks that operate in parallel.
+The video segments can be worked on by several nodes in a cluster and then stitched back together to more quickly provide finished output. - Includes fully configurable advanced preprocessing filters, such as black and white restoration, HSV and gamma correction, noise removal, image sharpening, as well as audio normalization, balance, fade in/out, and others. - Provides preview functionality for before and after comparison. - Allows adding bumper and trailer intro and outro movies to content. - Permits adding picture-in-picture animation or movie watermarks. - Greatly improved audio channel mapping with automatic and preconfigured selections.
+Supports 5.1 and 7.1 channel surround sound encoding and easy up or down conversion. - Optional, licensed Pro Audio option adds support for Dolby AC-3, AAC-HE, AAC-LC, and AMR audio codecs. - Offers improved closed caption support.